Crown land planning

 Send comments to the ministry office or the contact identified with the proposed amendment.

-You can also contact your local ministry office for more information.
+You can also contact your local ministry work centre for more information.

 Land use amendment requests